digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

         ![example speaker loom](./speaker-loom-kenwood.jpg)

-        > example of a loom made for a set of Kenwood speakers
+        > Example of a loom made for a set of Kenwood speakers

         ![Door end connector](./speaker-wires-door.jpg)